eobasi/ow-pluginlinks/README.md

-# ow-pluginlinks
+# Admin Plugin Settings Menu Oxwall Plugin
-Admin Plugin Settings Menu creates a menu block in the admin area that keeps all the active plugin setting links in one place.
+Admin Plugin Settings Menu is an Oxwall/Skadate plugin that creates a menu block in the admin area, the block menu keeps all the active plugin setting links in one place.
 See more deatils at http://www.eobasi.com/projects/admin-plugin-settings-menu/

 # Installation
 * In your admin panel, go to Plugins -> Add and click the ‘Add New’ button.